Host plants:

 Habitat:

 Satyrium pruni lives in hedges, on shrub-rich grasslands, bright riparian forests, coppice forests and rarely also gardens.
-Satyrium pruni prefers warm grassland/scrub biotopes and clear floodplain forests.
+Satyrium pruni prefers warm, but not too dry grassland/scrub biotopes and clear floodplain forests.

 Life cycle: